Characteristics of A Good Timber

 Good timber should be able to hold its original shape during seasoning.

-A good timber will always be heavyweight and a lightweight timber is never good.
-A heavy weight timber indicates their good strength and sound quality.
+A good timber will always be heavyweight, and lightweight timber is never good.
+A heavy-weight timber indicates its good strength and sound quality.

 It should be suitable for all seasons.